jlbiscontin/jlbiscontin/README.md

 Just another OCD-like-SysAdmin.

 - 🤓 Interested about everything I don't know (*yet*)
-- Currently learning about ☁
+- Currently learning about ☁ + trying to get back on track with Python
 - 📫 You can reach me by LinkedIn